Cleveland State Community College: Campus

 The 105 acre sits on the eastern foot of Candies Creek Ridge in northern Cleveland near Interstate 75.
 The campus has 10 major buildings housing modern classrooms, laboratories, and student activity centers.
 Additional features include a library, a multi-media center of emphasis, computer laboratories, a 400-seat theatre, a 3,000-seat gymnasium, athletic fields and tennis courts, a large reflector telescope, and a satellite downlink receiver which enables the college to serve as a site for many teleconferences.
 Cleveland State offers classes throughout the service area in southeast Tennessee, which includes Bradley, Meigs, McMinn, Monroe, and Polk counties.
 The college also has offices and classrooms in Athens and Madisonville.

 Organization and administration

 Cleveland State Community college operates within the governance of the Tennessee Board of Regents.

 David F. Adkisson served as founding president of Cleveland State Community College from 1967 to 1978.
 L. Quentin Lane was appointed to the presidency in 1978 and served until 1985.
 A. Ray Coleman served briefly as interim president in 1985.
 James W. Ford was then appointed as president of Cleveland State from 1985 to 1992.
 Renate G. Basham served as interim president from 1992 to 1996.
 Carl M. Hite served as president from 1996 until 2013.
-The current interim president is Andrew W. White, who was hired in 2024.
+Bill Seymour served as the college's president from 2013 to 2022.
+Ty Stone served as Cleveland State's first African American president from 2022 until 2023.
+Ray Brooks was appointed interim president until the appointment of Andy White.
+White, who was appointed president of Cleveland State in April 2024, retired in 2025.
+Brooks was again appointed interim president until the appointment of John Davis who was appointed president of Cleveland State in May 2026.